What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - $365 annually if you submit in 2 portions for every 6 months throughout the year.

+Note that afterward, you are not qualified to renew your SAIP policy and will require purchasing a plan from private marketplace insurers.
 For additional information on how to purchase a SAIP plan, you can search for an SAIP provider here at the New Jersey Banking and Insurance Department official website or call 1-800-652-2471.

 Hawaii’s Disability Auto Coverage Program (AABD)